sagiegurari/cargo-make/README.md

 <a name="usage-default-tasks"></a>
 ### Default Tasks and Extending
-There is no real need to define the tasks that were shown in the previous example.<br>
+There is no real need to define the tasks that were shown in the previous examples.<br>
 cargo-make comes with a built in toml file that will serve as a base for every execution.<br>
 The **optional** external toml file that is provided while running cargo-make will only extend and add or overwrite tasks that are defined in the [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml).<br>